Awlad Sidi Shaykh: Colonial era

 Plans to destroy the second Flatters expedition of 1880–81 were made by the Kel Ahaggar Tuaregs of the Hoggar Mountains, the Awlad Sidi Shaykh confederation and the Senussi before the expedition left Ouargla.

 They knew the planned route and were kept informed by the expedition guides, who helped sabotage the expedition by leading it past wells.

 Six hundred men of the three tribes gathered to ambush the expedition near the wells of Bir el-Garama.

 The result was a massacre of half the expedition members, while many of the others died during a long retreat.

 Until 1883 the Awlad continued to occasionally mount raids against the colonialists.

 The rebellion in the southwest led by Cheikh Bouamama (Shaykh Bu 'Amamah) from 1881 to 1883 fell apart due to disagreements among the tribes.

 When Cheikh Bouamama retreated to Morocco in 1882 the French conquest of the south of Algeria was complete.

 After this the Awlad Sidi Shaykh largely accepted French authority.

 As the rebellion died down, the itinerant marabouts of the Awlad Sidi Shaykh turned to rebuilding their business, demanding donations to their shrine from the peasants, who still thought they had strong influence with God.

 The colonial administrator Alfred Le Chatelier, a relatively enlightened secularist and republican, succeeded in convincing the Mekhedma tribe of the Sud-Oranais that they need not pay tribute.

 There were still disturbances until 1902, and one of Awlad's leaders, Bu 'Imama, continued to resist until 1904.

+Their Thrones

+Sidi Sheikh, had eighteen children, eleven of whom lived:

+1/ Sidi Al-Hajj or Al-Hajj Sheikh bin Sheikh, and from this lineage descends Sharif Suleiman bin Muhammad Al-Bousheikhi, a Mujahid during the Algerian War of Independence and a long-time member of the National Liberation Front since the age of 16, and his maternal grandson Sharif Zineddine Al-Bousheikhi (alternatively written Zayn al-Din), also descends through this line.
+He is unofficially considered an Idrisid and Hashemite Prince and holds the ranking style of Highness in private circles.